joaochiroli/Commands-List/Git/README.md

 - `git config --global <setting_name> <value>` - Configure global Git settings
 - `git config <setting_name> <value>` -  Configure local Git settings for a specific repo
 - `git config --list` -  Show a summary of your Git configuration settings
+- `git config credencial.helper store` -  Configure credentials so you don't have to use a token and password all the time
 - `git init --bare` - Initialize a new Git Bare repository

 ![image](https://github.com/user-attachments/assets/5af66f50-a44b-4f81-9c6d-9b43b477974b)